 "The options in this grant will vest as to one forty-eighth (1/48th) of the total number of Shares on the first day of each month following the Vesting Calculation Date."

 In this typical vesting schedule, it will take four years of working at the company for your options to become fully vested.

 This is simply the last date that you can exercise your options.
-After this date any unexercised options will be null.
-Typically, your options will expire 10 years after your Vesting Calculation Date, but if you leave the company your expiration date will be sooner.
+After this date any unexercised options will be void.
+Typically, your options will expire 10 years after your Vesting Calculation Date, but if you leave the company the expiration date will be sooner.
 For ISOs you will have 90 days to exercise any options you have vested.
 For NSOs your company will dictate the amount of time you are given before expiration.
 RSUs will not expire until your expiration date, however it is possible to convert them into shares of the company, which will have tax implications.
 Public company stock options will typically be cashed out upon leaving the company.
 Employees with expiring stocks options often face the dilemma of whether or not to exercise.